contextgeneric/cgp-patterns/content/generic-accessor-providers.md

 }
 ```

-The derive macro would then generate the following `HasField` instances for
+The derive macro would then generate the corresponding `HasField` instances for
 `ApiClient`:

 ```rust